 The bolus delivery rate is dependent upon stopping the bolus when fluid administration is complete.
-Incorrect bolus delivery rate can impact the accuracy of the hemodynamic response assessment to a fluid bolus and the reliability of the future AFM suggestions.
+Incorrect bolus delivery rate can impact the accuracy of the hemodynamic response assessment to a fluid bolus and the reliability of the future AFM algorithm suggestions.

-The presence of confounding factors during bolus delivery may lead to an incorrect fluid recommendation by AFM.
+The presence of confounding factors during bolus delivery may lead to an incorrect fluid recommendation by the AFM software.
 Therefore, boluses delivered in the presence of confounding factors should be discarded.
 Potential confounding factors include but are not limited to:

 - Vasoactive agent was administered during bolus administration

-- Additional fluid given after primary bolus administered
+- · Additional fluid given after primary bolus administered

 - Subject repositioning

 - Ventilatory changes

 - Surgical manipulation

 - Arterial line interference

-- \ External compression (i.e., leaning on A-line)
+- External compression (i.e., leaning on A-line)

-- \ ABG Draw, Fast Flush
+- ABG draw, fast flush

-- \ Overdamping of Line
+- Overdamping of line

 - Vascular clamping

-- Additional line of fluid simultaneously opened during bolus administration - · Known acute hemorrhage during fluid administration - Inaccurate FT-CO measurements - 8 Verify if Fluid Type displayed on the AFM dashboard is correct.
+- · Additional line of fluid simultaneously opened during bolus administration

+- · Known acute hemorrhage during fluid administration

+- Inaccurate FT-CO measurements

+8 Verify if Fluid Type displayed on the AFM algorithm dashboard is correct.
 If incorrect, touch on the Fluid Type button to edit.